-Sare and its surroundings sits above a huge limestone site.
-Thanks to the work of water and time, many cavities are created.
-One of them, called LEZEA or CAVES OF SARE, can be visited today as it existed more than 2 million years ago.
+Sare and its surroundings sit on top of a huge limestone site.
+Thanks to the work of water and time, many cavities have been created.
+One of them, called LEZEA or GROTTES DE SARE, can be visited today as it existed more than 2 million years ago.

-You will find an atypical geological formation, vast rooms of dizzying dimensions, an entrance porch listed among the largest in Aquitaine, not to mention the room which was used as a settlement site by prehistoric men.
+You will find an atypical geological formation, vast rooms of dizzying dimensions, an entrance porch listed as one of the largest in Aquitaine, not forgetting the room that was used as a habitat by prehistoric man.

-The course is scripted, guided by lighting and audio but always accompanied by a guide which will provide you with additional information.
+The tour is scenic, guided by lighting and audio, but always accompanied by a guide who will provide you with additional information.

-Today the caves of Sare are part of the European Natura 2000 network.
-The objective of this network is to maintain the biological diversity of the environments, in a logic of sustainable development.
+Today, the caves of Sare are part of the European Natura 2000 network.
+The aim of this network is to maintain the biological diversity of the environment, within a framework of sustainable development.

-The Sare caves are located within the Larrun - Xoldokogaina massif, which includes diverse environments of forests, moors, wetlands, caves and cliffs and which are home to a rich and varied flora and fauna, with some endemic species.
-Kite skylight, White-legged crayfish, Quimper snail, Rosalie des Alpes, Drosera, Hairy Soldanelle and many others are all species to protect around the Sare caves not to mention bats, including different species present in the caves are subject to regular monitoring.
+The caves of Sare are located in the Larrun - Xoldokogaina massif, which includes diverse environments of forests, moors, wetlands, caves and cliffs, and is home to a rich and varied fauna and flora, with some endemic species.
+Kite, White-legged Crayfish, Quimper Snail, Alpine Rosalia, Drosera, Hairy Soldierelle and many others are species to be protected in the area around the Caves of Sare, not forgetting the bats, of which various species present in the caves are regularly monitored.

 To find out more, visit the official website: www.grottesdesare.fr